Mardakan: Religion

 Mardakan is home to a number of mosques, some of which are significant like the Tuba Shahi Mosque, dating back to the 1400s, and Heydar Juma Mosque.
 The latter has been functioning since 1893, and underwent a major renovation in 2012 which was overseen by the Heydar Aliyev Foundation.
 Previously a one-storied building, the mosque was expanded with the addition of a second floor, allowing it to accommodate 130 people at a time.
 The renovation also included the creation of two ablution rooms, a library, a madrasa, a ceremony room for 180 people, and various auxiliary rooms, along with the construction of a minaret.
-The inaguration of the mosque was attended by the Vice President of Azerbaijan Mehriban Aliyeva.
+The inauguration of the mosque was attended by the Vice President of Azerbaijan Mehriban Aliyeva.

 The majority of the population identifies as Muslim, as is the case with the religious dynamic of Azerbaijan.
 However, similar to downtown Baku, it is unlikely that many residents are actively practicing Islam, and for a majority it's viewed as a cultural identity rather than religious.
 In addition to the Muslim majority, there is a small Christian population in Mardakan, but they are in a minority.
 Atheism and agnosticism have become more popular in recent years among the youth.
 Secularism and a more liberal thought process are increasingly being embraced by youths in Mardakan.